hypertrack/live-app-ios/README.md

         }
   ```

-Also create an extension to handle interaction delegate callback.
-An interaction delegate helps you get callback when user performs action on HyperTrack's location view like when he selects a location or press a refocus button.
+Also, create an extension to handle interaction delegate callback.
+An interaction delegate helps you get a callback when the user performs an action on HyperTrack's location view.
+For example, when he selects a location or taps the refocus button.
-For starter project , it is already there so nothing to do here.
+For starter project, it is already in there so nothing to do for you.
 ``` swift
 extension ShareLiveLocationVC:HTViewInteractionDelegate {